-In Case T-556/11 European Dynamics Luxembourg and Others v OHIM (order of 12 September 2013, not yet published), the Court had occasion to rule on whether a decision of the President of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM) awarding the contract at issue to other tenderers, adopted in an open tendering procedure, constituted a measure against which an action for annulment could be brought, which OHIM disputed.
+In Case T-556/11 European Dynamics Luxembourg and Others v OHIM (order of 12 September 2013), the Court had occasion to rule on whether a decision of the President of the Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM) awarding the contract at issue to other tenderers, adopted in an open tendering procedure, constituted a measure against which an action for annulment could be brought, which OHIM disputed.

 The Court observed, first of all, that the second sentence of the first paragraph of Article 263 TFEU is a new provision of primary law under which the Courts of the European Union also review the legality of acts of bodies, offices or agencies of the European Union intended to produce legal effects vis-à-vis third parties.
 That provision is intended to make up for a serious shortcoming in the first paragraph of the former Article 230 EC by providing expressly that, in addition to acts of the institutions of the European Union as defined in Article 13 TFEU, the legally binding acts of bodies, offices or agencies of the European Union are also to be subject to judicial review by the Courts of the European Union.
-It is clear that, by virtue of Article 115(1) of Regulation (EC) No 297/2009, 1 OHIM is a body of the European Union for the purposes of the second sentence of the first paragraph of Article 263 TFEU.
+It is clear that, by virtue of Article 115(1) of Regulation (EC) No 297/2009, (1) OHIM is a body of the European Union for the purposes of the second sentence of the first paragraph of Article 263 TFEU.
 Consequently, the General Court has jurisdiction to rule on actions brought against acts of OHIM, including acts of its President in the field of public procurement, which are intended to produce legal effects vis-à-vis third parties.

 The Court then pointed out that Article 122(1) of Regulation No 207/2009 provides that '[t]he Commission shall check the legality of those acts of the President of [OHIM] in respect of which Community law does not provide for any check of legality by another body'.
-The scope of that provision is thus expressly contingent on there being no check of the legality of acts of the President of OHIM by another body.
+The scope of that provision is thus expressly contingent on there being no check on the legality of acts of the President of OHIM by another body.
 The Court held, however, that it must itself be regarded as 'another body', as it reviews the legality of acts.
-When Article 263 TFEU entered into force, the objective which consisted in having a decision of the European Commission in order to make acts adopted by the bodies or agencies of the European Union at least indirectly reviewable before the Courts of the European Union lost its purpose and cannot serve as a basis for alleging that the procedure under Article 122 of Regulation No 207/2009 is a mandatory step before proceedings may be brought before the Courts of the European Union.
+When Article 263 TFEU entered into force, the objective which consisted in having a decision of the European Commission in order to make acts adopted by the bodies or agencies of the European Union at least indirectly reviewable before the Courts of the